 Five things to keep in mind when planning an Erasmus+ BIP

-Erasmus + Blended Intensive Programs (BIP) are flexible mobility formats that merge digital and in-person mobility to bring together students and academic staff from different cultural backgrounds, disciplines, and study levels, interested in broadening their understanding of a common theme.
+Erasmus + Blended Intensive Programmes (BIP) are flexible mobility formats that merge digital and in-person mobility to bring together students and academic staff from different cultural backgrounds, disciplines, and study levels, interested in broadening their understanding of a common theme.

 In this blog post, we present our experiences of organising a BIP focused on the ethical reflections on mental health (BIP Mental Health) and share insights for those considering organising a BIP.